logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/mobile-testing/testing-mobile-web-applications/testing-safari-on-ios/prerequisites/configuring-ios-devices-and-macos-machines.md

 ---
 title: "Configuring iOS devices and macOS machines for testing Safari iOS"
-linktitle: "Configuring iOS devices and macOS machines for testing Safari iOS"
+linktitle: "Configuring iOS devices and macOS machines"
 description: "This section describes essential configurations needed to ensure that automated tests on Safari iOS run successfully and stably."
 weight: 1
 aliases: